Natalie Fellowes

 Q: Should creatives fear AI?

-This story is written in collaboration with AOmaon Collective, a French dance duo - Olivia Grassot and Adélie Lavail - co-winners of the 4x20 Messums Festival of Dance 2022.
-Quill Kickers had previously written a song (with Chirpy) and created digital art (with Melanie Frances and Modern Art Oxford) and now wanted to explore dance.
+This story was written in collaboration with AOmaon Collective, a French dance duo - Olivia Grassot and Adélie Lavail - co-winners of the 4x20 Messums Festival of Dance 2022.

 The Process